Occupancy Information Ratio: Infinite-Horizon, Information-Directed, Parameterized Policy Search: Elements of OIR Optimization

-We now turn to the problem of optimizing the occupancy information ratio (OIR) defined in \eqref{eqn:OIR}.
-In this section we develop two key aspects of the theory underlying this problem.

-First, we build on parallels with linear programming solutions to Markov decision processes (MDPs) to show that, given access to the cost function and transition dynamics of the underlying MDP, we can transform the non-convex problem of minimizing our objective \eqref{eqn:OIR} into a concave program over the space of state-action occupancy measures.
-This transformation relies in a crucial way on our definition of the OIR, which ensures that \eqref{eqn:OIR} is \textit{quasiconvex} in the state-action occupancy measure and unlocks the concave reformulation.
-In addition to laying firm theoretical foundations for OIR minimization by drawing connections to the rich linear programming theory for MDPs, this concave reformulation allows us to efficiently recover optimal policies in certain cases, which we use to provide optimal benchmarks in our experimental results.
-Furthermore, as discussed in Section \ref{sec:hidden_concavity}, the existence of this concave reformulation endows the OIR optimization problem with a powerful \textit{hidden quasiconcavity} property that we exploit to strengthen the convergence results for our policy gradient algorithm.

-Second, since the cost and transition dynamics are typically unknown in practice, in the second part of this section we lay the groundwork for model-free policy search methods by deriving a policy gradient theorem providing access to the gradient $\nabla_{\theta} \rho(\theta)$.
-Like the concave reformulation above, this policy gradient theorem critically relies on the definition of the OIR, as it admits a tractable gradient expression that is easy to estimate in practice.
-On the road to proving this result, we derive an \textit{entropy gradient theorem} that provides a simple expression for the gradient of the entropy, $\nabla_{\theta} H(d_{\theta})$; we believe this entropy gradient result is of independent interest.
-Finally, the gradient expressions developed here are used in the following section to develop policy gradient algorithms for minimizing \eqref{eqn:OIR}.
+We now turn to the problem of optimizing the OIR defined in \eqref{eqn:OIR}.
+First, we build on parallels with linear programming solutions to MDPs and the theory of quasiconcave programming to show that we can transform the non-convex problem of minimizing our objective \eqref{eqn:OIR} into a concave program over the space of state-action occupancy measures.
+This endows the OIR optimization problem with a powerful \textit{hidden quasiconcavity} property [cf. \S\ref{sec:hidden_concavity}] that we exploit to strengthen the convergence results for our policy gradient algorithms in \S\ref{sec:theoretical_results}.
+Second, we lay the groundwork for model-free policy search methods developed in \S\ref{sec:algorithms} by deriving a policy gradient theorem for $\nabla \rho(\theta)$.
+On the road to this result, we derive an \textit{entropy gradient theorem} providing a simple expression for $\nabla H(d_{\theta})$ that we believe is of independent interest.